what screenpipe does

 | get a summary of my day | run the Day Recap pipe |

-| auto-track my time | install Toggl Time Tracker (17 installs) or run Time Breakdown |
+| auto-track my time | install Toggl Time Tracker or run Time Breakdown |

-| transcribe meetings | automatic — search audio or install Meeting Intelligence |
+| transcribe meetings | automatic — use meeting intelligence, search audio, or install a meeting pipe |

 | give Claude memory of my screen | connect via MCP — one click in settings |